warmist/scripts/docs/agitation-rebalance.rst

 ``agitation-rebalance preset lenient``
     Load the ``lenient`` preset, which allows for a fair amount of tree cutting and other activity between attacks.
-This preset is loaded automatically if you have the "Enemies" settings at their default "Normal" values.
+This preset is loaded automatically if the ``auto-preset`` feature enabled (it's enabled by default) and you have the "Enemies" difficulty settings at their default "Normal" values.

 ``enable agitation-rebalance``
     Manually enable the mod (not needed if you are using `gui/control-panel`)

 ``agitation-rebalance enable monitor``
     Enables an overlay that shows your current chances of being attacked on the surface and each of the cavern layers.
+The chances shown on the overlay are accurate regardless of whether ``agitation-rebalance`` is enabled.

 How the DF agitation system works
 ---------------------------------